-Nonetheless, we will do our best to provide a comprehensive overview of all things you need to know if you want to become a maintenance technician – or look to hire one to expand your maintenance department.
+That being said, we will provide a thorough overview of all of the things you need to know if you want to become a maintenance technician and advance your career – or if you want to hire one to expand your maintenance department.

 What does a maintenance technician do?

-- handling assigned work orders and PMs (inspections, oil changes, meter readings…)
+- Handling assigned work orders and PMs (inspections, oil changes, meter readings, etc.)

-- communicating existing and potential issues with their supervisors; most often maintenance manager or facilities manager
+- Communicating existing and potential issues with your supervisors; most often maintenance manager or facilities manager

-- using CMMS or paper records to log performed maintenance work
+- Using your CMMS or paper records to log maintenance work

-- cleaning and maintaining the tools they work with
+- Cleaning and maintaining the tools you work with

-This is quite a general list so let’s try to be more specific by zeroing in on the three most common job types and specific tasks they have to perform.
+This is a very general list, so we’ll break it down even more by zeroing in on the three most common job types and specific tasks you’ll have to perform.

 1) Industrial maintenance technician